hucebot/multipanda_ros2/README.md

 The original version is forked from mcbed's port of franka_ros2 for [humble][mcbed-humble].

-This project is an adaptation of [tenfoldpaper/multipanda_ros2](https://github.com/tenfoldpaper/multipanda_ros2).
+This project was originally forked from [tenfoldpaper/multipanda_ros2](https://github.com/tenfoldpaper/multipanda_ros2) and is now maintained independently.
+We thank the original authors for their contributions and inspiration.

 ## License